 The CSU’s teacher preparation program is the largest in the state and among the largest in the nation, awarding approximately 7,000 California teaching credentials annually.

-The CSU’s programs for educators are designed to enable them to continue on career-long growth trajectories, earning credentials that may help them enter the profession and master’s and doctoral programs that provide the skills to be transformational leaders.
-Campuses offer programs that enable teachers to earn National Board Certification and the system’s national leadership in professional development includes the Expository Reading and Writing Course, which has played a prominent role in advancing college readiness in English.
+programs for educators are designed to enable them to continue on career-long growth trajectories.
+Candidates can earn teaching, administrative, counseling, school psychology and other school-based credentials that may help them enter the profession.
+The CSU also offers master’s and doctoral programs that provide the skills to be transformational leaders.

 Explore Teacher and Educator Programs

-Explore programs across the CSU that will help you earn your bachelor’s degree and teaching credential at the same time, or earn your graduate degree in education.
+Explore programs across the CSU that will help you earn your bachelor’s degree, or a graduate degree in education.
+In conjunction with these degree programs, you can earn your teaching credentials.

 Become an Early Childhood Educator

-To meet the growing demand created by universal prekindergarten in California, the CSU will offer a PK-3 Early Childhood Education Specialist Instruction Credential by the 2023-24 academic year.
+To meet the growing demand created by universal prekindergarten in California, several of the CSUs offer a PK-3 Early Childhood Education Specialist Instruction Credential.

 Bilingual Authorization